spatie/typescript-transformer/README.md

 }
 ```

-You can even take it a bit further and generate Typescript from classes:
+You can even take it a bit further and generate TypeScript from classes:

 ```php
 /** @typescript */